Ludvigpbf/i18n-template/README.md

 git clone https://github.com/Ludvigpbf/i18n-template.git
 ```

-2. Run the install command to install the dependencies and delete the unnecessary files from the template.
+2. Install the dependencies and delete the unnecessary files from the template.
 ```bash
 node install.js
 ```